piggythefish/deep_reinforcement_learning/Week2/Week2.md

 <img src="imgs/0.1_failure_rate_over_time.jpg" alt="after_200_iterations"  width=50%>

+Here again see that a lower Failure Rate leeds to higher returns.

 ### Number of samples for each Tile

 <img src="imgs/sample_counts_5.jpg" alt="after_500_iterations"  width=50%>
 <img src="imgs/sample_counts_10.jpg" alt="after_500_iterations"  width=50%>

+These images show how often each tile was visited.
+What we see is that for the 5% Failure Rate even after 10000 episodes some tiles were only visited 20 times, which explains the bad decision there.

+The 10% Failure Rate leeds to far of tiles being visited more and thus better policies at the corners.

 ###  One Episode with 10% Failure Rate after 10000 Iterations